nvimdev/galaxyline.nvim/README.md

 -- public libs

--- find git root,you can use this check project in git require('galaxyline.provider_vcs').check_git_workspace() require('galaxyline.provider_fileinfo').get_file_icon_color -- get file icon color -- custom file icon with color local my_icons = require('galaxyline.provider_fileinfo').define_file_icon() -- get file icon color
-my_icons['your file type here'] = { color code, icon}
+-- find git root, you can use this to check if the project is a git workspace require('galaxyline.provider_vcs').check_git_workspace() require('galaxyline.provider_fileinfo').get_file_icon_color -- get file icon color -- custom file icon with color local my_icons = require('galaxyline.provider_fileinfo').define_file_icon() -- get file icon color my_icons['your file type here'] = { color code, icon}
--- if your filetype does not define in neovim  you can use file extensions my_icons['your file ext  in here'] = { color code, icon}
+-- if your filetype does is not defined in neovim  you can use file extensions my_icons['your file ext  in here'] = { color code, icon}
 ```

-Also you can use source of provider  function.
+You can also use the source of the provider function.

-- `condition` is a function , It must return a boolean. when it return true that will load this
+- `condition` is a function.
+It must return a boolean.
+When it returns true that
-component.
+    will load the component.

-- `icon` is a string, It will add to head of the provider result.
+- `icon` is a string.
+It will add to the head of the provider result.

-- `highlight` the first element is `fg`,second is `bg`,third is `gui`
+- `highlight` the first element is `fg`, the second is `bg`, and the third is `gui`.

-- `separator` string.
-Not just a separator, any statusline item, like `%<`,`%{}`,`%n` and so on, you can define in here.
+- `separator` is a string.
+Not just a separator, any statusline item can be
+    defined here like `%<`,`%{}`,`%n` and so on.

 - `separator_highlight` same as highlight

-- `event` type is string ,you config some plugins event that reload statusline.
+- `event` type is string.
+You config some plugins event that reload the statusline.

-## Example
+## Examples

 [eviline.lua](./example/eviline.lua)